-The preferential offender is a wolf who will deceive and manipulate to gain access to the sheep pen with the intention of doing great harm.
-In every church, there should be a gate through which anyone desiring access to sheep must pass.
-There must be controls in place to identify those with wolf-like qualities prior to passing through the sheep pen gate.
+The preferential offender is a "wolf" who will deceive and manipulate to gain access to the "sheep pen" with the intention of doing great harm.
+In every church, there should be a gate through which anyone desiring access to children must pass, as well as controls in place to identify those with wolf-like qualities.

 Within the sheep pen, there must be preventative protocols in place to ensure that grooming behaviors are clearly identified, addressed in policies, recognized by workers and reported to ministry leaders.